xactuary/School_District_Analysis/README.md

 | Average Passing Math% District wide | 75.0 | 74.8|
 | Average Passing Reading% District wide | 85.8 | 85.7|

-the District Summary figures calculated in the analysis both before and after removing the 9th grade scores, use the total student count in the denominator.
+The District Summary figures calculated in the analysis both before and after removing the 9th grade scores, use the total student count in the denominator.
 This isn't quite right for a proper comparison because it is like 461 students getting all 0s and averaging that in.
 This will cause the passing scores to go down overall.

 The District Summary before the change looked like this:
 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/Dist_Sum_before.PNG)